altimin/WebFundamentals/src/content/en/fundamentals/accessibility/how-to-review.md

 project_path: /web/_project.yaml
 book_path: /web/fundamentals/_book.yaml
-description: Why you should do an accessibility audit and how to go about it.
+description: How to review your site for accessibility issues.

 {# wf_updated_on: 2017-02-07 #}
 {# wf_published_on: 2017-02-07 #}

-# How To Do an Accessibility Audit {: .page-title }
+# How To Do an Accessibility Review {: .page-title }

 {% include "web/_shared/contributors/robdodson.html" %}